 • Crooked (misaligned) teeth and cavities

 • Vision issues such as strabismus, near/far sightedness, astigmatism

 Is there a cure or treatment for OCNDS?

 There is not a definitive cure for OCNDS yet; however, specific measures should be taken for associated findings:

-- Monitor growth and use of G-tubes if there are persistent feeding problems
+• Monitor growth and use of G-tubes if there are persistent feeding issues

 How can I learn about the future studies?